<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=331014250632990&amp;ev=PageView&amp;noscript=1">

-outlook on safetyEven today, some companies don't make workplace safety a top priority.
 A definitive, written safety management system is essential to the long-term success of any company.
-But getting your employees to transform their outlook on safety can be tough if they have no incentive for buy-in.
+However, getting your employees to transform their outlook on safety can be tough if they have no incentive for buy-in.
+Employee engagement is critical to fostering a positive safety culture.
+Simply instructing workers on new policies and procedures isn’t enough.

-So, to help you and your employees understand what makes a safety program work effectively, let’s take a look at some tactics you can try to transform your company’s outlook on safety.
+To help you and your employees understand what makes a safety program work effectively, let’s take a look at some tactics you can try to transform your company’s outlook on safety.

-Toolbox Talks
+Toolbox talks

 One of the best ways to change your company’s outlook on safety is to engage your employees.
 A good way to do this is by putting some toolbox talks on your calendar.

-Not only do toolbox talks provide an opportunity for feedback, everyone has a chance to recommend topics to discuss.
+Not only do toolbox talks provide an opportunity for feedback, but everyone also has a chance to recommend topics to discuss.
 People learn best by becoming engaged in the learning process, and gathering employees’ input helps them understand how new rules and regulations will apply to their jobs.

-Create a Safety Team
+Create a safety team

-The team ensures that safety is treated as an integral function of the company by doing things like:
+The team ensures safety is treated as an integral function of the company by doing things like:

 • Making safety recommendations